 Today, she is a freelance writer and editor who has worked with a wide variety of subjects, including but not limited to medicine, web design, the American justice system, wind technology, anthropology, psychology, and the English and Spanish languages.
 She has authored textbooks and several online courses for colleges and universities throughout the U.S., Canada, Europe, and Latin America.
 From authoring white papers to copy editing university-level exams, from ghostwriting for bestselling authors to development editing quarterly and annual reports, Sharon's experience is far-reaching.

 She especially enjoys combining her love of the written word with her passion for body image activism and feminism.
-She regularly writes for Herizons, Canada's leading feminist magazine, and most recently, has contributed to Fifty Shades of Feminism (Virago), an anthology of "fifty women young and old - writers, politicians, actors, scientists, mothers - [who] reflect on the shades that inspired them and what being woman means to them today."
+She regularly writes for Herizons, Canada's leading feminist magazine and is a body image columnist (in Spanish) for Entre Mujeres, a supplement of Clarín, the largest newspaper in Argentina.
+She is also a proud contributor to Fifty Shades of Feminism (Virago), an anthology of "fifty women young and old - writers, politicians, actors, scientists, mothers - [who] reflect on the shades that inspired them and what being woman means to them today."

 Since January 2013, Sharon has been a member of the Global Advisory Board for the Dove Self-Esteem Project, advising on issues affecting today's young people with a specific focus on improving their self-esteem and body confidence.
 Sharon also contributes to various resources for parents, mentors, and youth leaders, and in addition to writing original, extensively researched articles for the Dove Self-Esteem site.Close